-The operational catch and effort data of Taiwanese longline fisheries from 2002 to 2019 were provided by the Overseas Fisheries Development Council (OFDC) of Taiwan.
+The operational catch and effort data of Taiwanese longline fisheries from 2002 to 2020 were provided by the Overseas Fisheries Development Council (OFDC) of Taiwan.
 The resolution of the data, which were compiled from Taiwanese longline vessels by 5×5 degree fishing location grids.

-Following the findings of the previous studies (Wang et al., 2015;2017;2018) suggested, the SBT fishing ground could be divided into the central-eastern area (Area E) and western area (Area W) separated by the boundary at the 60° E (Fig. 1).
+Following the findings of the previous studies (Wang et al., 2015;2017;2018) suggested, the SBT fishing ground could be divided into the central-eastern area (Area E) and western area (Area W) separated by the boundary at the 60° E (Fig. 1) appropriately for the CPUE standardization analyses.
 Here, all of the analyses in this study were conducted based on this area stratification with the boundary at the 60° E.